Regener-Eyes maker gets FDA warning on amniotic eye drops

 The letter further identifies other concerns including some related to CGMP: “This warning letter summarizes significant violations of Current Good Manufacturing Practice (CGMP) regulations for finished pharmaceuticals.”

-The warning letter is not the first FDA action related to these products The FDA sent an untitled letter to Regener-Eyes in 2022.
+The warning letter is not the first FDA action related to these products The FDA sent an untitled letter to Regener-Eyes in 2022, which became public in 2023.

 In the new, full-blown warning letter, the FDA seems concerned about how things have continued in the intervening period: